 - Make a knot in the middle to hold the ankle in place,

-- Secure the ankle firmly must make sure you can still bend your ankle
+- Secure the ankle firmly but make sure you can still bend your ankle,

 - Tuck the ends into the top of your skates or fold your sock around the top of the boot (if you have long socks) to hold everything in place